 To sum it up:

-Given the detrimental effects of this occupational hazard, it’s wise to be on the lookout for signs of job burnout in yourself and in your team, if you’re responsible for others).
+Given the detrimental effects of such an occupational hazard, it’s wise to be on the lookout for signs of job burnout in yourself (and in your team, if you’re responsible for others).
 Specifically in the workplace, you’ll find a few indicators to look for.
 Here are a few ways you can identify the signs of burnout at work so you can take preventative action.

 So what causes job burnout?
 Well, as we saw above, the WHO describes burnout as “resulting from chronic workplace stress that has not been successfully managed.”
 So anything that stresses you out at work for an extended period can potentially lead to burnout.

 Here are some common causes of job burnout:

 Feeling like no one appreciates your work never feels good.
 And as it turns out, it can even contribute to burnout.
 According to Dice's Salary Survey, 36% of tech pros reported that a lack of recognition caused them to feel burned out.